 For HKFRS 9 ECL calculation, the Group has implemented and applied management overlay above the modeled ECL.
 The management overlay methodologies and amounts are subject to regular robust review and governance processes to assess the adequacy and relevancy of such overlay.
-The management overlay includes items that are inevitably not precisely quantifiable and necessitate involvement of expert judgments, so as to account for model constraints, data limitation, exceptional events, etc. The management overlay methodologies constitute of allowing for reasonably sufficient impairment to the portfolios of the overseas branches and marginal Stage 1 loans, and accounting for other uncertainty factors on data, models, and events that might impact the ECL computation.
-In addition, arising from various major incidences during the year such as ongoing Covid-19 outbreak and US-China trade tensions, the Group continued to maintain the additional management overlay to cater for potential credit quality deterioration of vulnerable sectors.
+The management overlay includes items that are inevitably not precisely quantifiable and necessitate involvement of expert judgements, so as to account for model constraints, data limitation, exceptional events, etc. The management overlay methodologies constitute of allowing for reasonably sufficient impairment to the portfolios of the overseas branches, and accounting for other uncertainty factors on data, models, and events that might impact the ECL computation.